nhnifong/neufangled-site-2/docs/gripper_build_guide.md

 ## Drive Gear

 Prepare the drive gear.
-Set an M3x6 button head screw in the indentation upside down, and then trap it there by screwing on the servo horn disc just as you did with the spool.
-Use the disc labeled “2”.
+Set an M3x6 button head screw in the indentation upside down, and then trap it there by screwing on a servo horn disc just as you did with the spool.
 Secure with two M2.5x6 screws

 ![](images/grip/image29.png){ loading=lazy, width=45% }